d03n3rfr1tz3/hass-divoom/README.md

 Also make sure, that your Phone is not currently connected to your Divoom device, because some don't allow that many connections.

 If it seems to connect, but looses connection the moment you use any mode, you might have chosen the wrong port.
 On Pixoo and other non-audio devices, it's typically `port: 1`.
-But on audio devices, like the Tivoo or Ditoo, it might be `port: 2`.
+But on audio devices, like the Timoo, Tivoo or Ditoo, it might be `port: 2`.
+Timebox Mini is also a special case with its `port: 4`.

 ### GIF does not work